We’ve produced over 1000 cable TV shows, commercials, public service announcements, documentaries and web videos.

 TV is unparalleled in its ability to reach a wide audience.

-Even though the cost-per-view can (but not always) be lower on TV, compared to online, it’s also associated with larger costs.
+Even though the cost-per-view can (but not always) be lower on TV, compared to online, it’s also associated with larger out-of-pocket costs.
 That’s true for national advertising.

 What’s not as widely appreciated is that you don’t have to advertise on TV nationally.